Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 `/tmp` and then use the `make install` step to install the package where it belongs in the container.
 This will speed up the process of container building.

-We also add a runscript that will start Python, passing all additional arguments to `singularity run` to the `python3` command.
+We also add a runscript that will start Python, passing all additional arguments of `singularity run` to the `python3` command.

 The container definition file is: